marianamolinadev/marianamolinadev/README.md

 ## What I'm up to

-- 💁 25 years old.
+- 💁 27 years old.
 - 🏠 Living in Montevideo, Uruguay.
-- 💻 Working as a Web Developer with Angular.
+- 💻 Working as a Web Developer with React.
-- 📚 Learning React.
 - 👯 Looking to collaborate with other developers.
+- 🧉 Coffee & mate lover
+- 🍕 + 🍍 = ❤️ Pizza? with pineapple, please

 ## Skills